entity-framework-eliminar-registros

 Deleting Data in Entity Framework

-In Entity Framework, deleting records is one of the fundamental CRUD operations, and the last one we have left to cover.
+In Entity Framework, record deletion is one of the fundamental CRUD operations, and the last one we have left to cover.

-Deleting records involves removing existing entities from the database (obviously,😊).
+Deleting records involves removing existing entities from the database (obvious,😊).
 For this, Entity Framework provides the Remove and RemoveRange methods.

-As with the other operations, when we delete a record from the DbContext, these do not execute immediately in the database.
+As with the rest of the operations, when we delete a record from the DbContext, these are not executed immediately in the database.

 Instead, EF marks them for deletion.
-Changes will take effect in the database when we invoke the SaveChanges method.
+The changes will take effect in the database when we call the SaveChanges method.

 DbContext.Remove(entity);